efvincent/efv.AdventOfCode.2019.Haskell/readme.md

 ## References
 * [Stack](https://docs.haskellstack.org/en/stable/GUIDE) - build system & all around `nvm` like capabilities ... read the docs to get the whole picture.
 * Using [QuasiQuoter](http://hackage.haskell.org/package/string-qq) ([Source](git://github.com/audreyt/string-qq)) to allow multi-line strings.
 I'm just learning Haskell, but it appears that language extensions / macros are possible, and that's how this thing is made to work.

+**Note to self**: Haskel Advent of Code 2019 is under my twitter login, and the F# version is under my Google login.